Published May 6, 2026

 How to Make a Karaoke Video With Lyrics in CapCut (Full Tutorial 2026)

-Joshua Kishaba·AI Mastery·Subscribe
+YouTubeJoshua Kishaba·AI Mastery·Subscribe

-20 minBeginnerFreemium
+20 minbeginnerfreemium

 Learn how to create professional karaoke videos with synced lyrics in CapCut using the built-in karaoke text effect for sing-along content.

 This page may contain affiliate links.
-If you purchase through these links, we may earn a commission at no extra cost to you.
+We may earn a commission at no extra cost to you.
 Full disclosure.

 Introduction